 One arrest as Enoch Burke loses appeal against Wilson’s Hospital School amid chaotic courtroom scenes

-The judges left the bench for a short period and when they returned, Mr Justice Birmingham said if there were further interruptions, the court would rise and the judgment would be given electronically.
+The judges left the bench for a short period and when they returned, Mr Justice Birmingham said if there were further interruptions, the court would rise.

 Enoch Burke accused gardaí of being “thugs” and there were shouts to “leave my father alone” and “get your hands off him” as several gardaí attempted to remove the members of the family after they refused to leave voluntarily.

-Marina Burke and other family members repeatedly said the court was “prostrate at the altar of transgendersim”.
+Martina Burke and other family members repeatedly said the court was “prostrate at the altar of transgenderism”.

 Enoch Burke repeatedly said “we are entitled to our rights” and “our beliefs” and entitled to have the judges vindicate them.
 He and his brother Isaac were the last two family members to be taken from the courtroom and both were forcibly removed.